lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 As each variable activates, the system enters a new phase — a locally adapted region of parameter space where the information geometry is governed by an updated basis of observables.
 These phases are separated by *activation thresholds*, and each new phase introduces a change in the effective dimensionality of the system.

-We describe the system’s evolution as a *piecewise geodesic flow*: within each phase, the system follows a smooth trajectory along the entropy gradient,
+We describe the system's evolution as a *piecewise geodesic flow*: within each phase, the system follows a smooth trajectory along the entropy gradient,
 $$
 \frac{\text{d}\boldsymbol{\theta}}{\text{d}t} \propto G(\boldsymbol{\theta}) \boldsymbol{\theta},
 $$